aerz/octarine-raycast/README.md

 ## Open Workspace

-Browse and open any of your Octarine workspaces with a single keystroke.
+Browse and open any of your [workspaces](https://docs.octarine.app/core-concepts/workspaces) with a single keystroke.

 **Arguments**